 The MA in Clinical Psychology may be completed in a 11 months with a full-time schedule or in two years with a part-time schedule.
 The PsyD in Clinical Psychology is a minimum four year, full-time program.

-The programs are on-site only.
+The master’s and doctoral programs are on-site only.
 However, there are certain courses that may include online components.
+We do offer an online certificate program in the Psychology of Aging & Well-Being.

 No, MiSPP is solely a graduate institution.